A Virtual Field Trip to the Symphony Learning About Musical Instruments

 TRUE STORY – A classroom teacher reported that one of her boys had worked very hard to earn free iPad time.
 This was a rare occurrence for him.
 During his free time, he could choose to do any online activity that was school-appropriate.

-He chose to watch our Virtual Field Trip videos!
+He chose to watch my Virtual Field Trip videos!
 He spent his precious 20 minutes with headphones on, sitting quietly mesmerized by the instruments, the music, and the videos.
 His teacher was amazed and frankly so was I.

 Space and Pace Listening Lessons